 My name is Brian McGee.
-I was running in the special election for Jeff Sessions’ old senate seat.
-I have resigned from this race and am endorsing Doug Jones for the next senator from the great state of Alabama.
-My dropping out was not an easy decision.
-I have the experience, skills, and temperament that would make me a great senator BUT this election is not about me.
+I have the experience, skills, and temperament that would make me a great state representative, BUT this election is not about me.
 This election is not about any one person.
 This election is about the citizens of Alabama.
 The Republicans who have controlled Alabama for about ten years have intentionally held back the people of Alabama.
 Just giving two examples, they refused to adopt the Medicaid expansion offered under the Affordable Care Act.
 Had they accepted it, a family of four earning a little over $30,000 would have been on Medicaid.
 This is money they stole from our people and gave to the rich.
 Further, Republicans have shown their lack of understanding of what drives an economy by insisting on giving tax breaks to the wealthy while denying hard working, minimum wage earners a living wage.
 When Birmingham voted to give its residents an increase in the minimum wage, Montgomery passed a law not allowing any municipality to increase the minimum wage.
 This is wrong on so many levels.
-We MUST have someone in the senate that speaks for you and me, for small businessmen, for farmers, for teachers for union workers and for non-unionized workers.
-Doug Jones will do that.
-Doug Jones can get elected.
-Doug Jones can and will make a difference.
+We MUST have someone in Montgomery that speaks for you and me, for small businessmen, for farmers, for teachers for union workers and for non-unionized workers.
+I will do that.
+I can get elected.
+I can and will make a difference.

 Where I stand…

 Summary: We are in a period of dramatic global change.
 We MUST research and embrace these changes or get left behind.
 Green energy is one of them and Alabama could be a leader in this field.